AlSch092/The-X.ploit.-Files/README.md

 # The X(ploit)-Files

 A detailed list of vulnerabilities found by the author in online games using primarily outbound packet manipulation throughout the past 15 years (only high and critical-ranked severities included).
-Multiple different file formats will be included such as JSON, HTML, PDF, etc.
+Multiple different file formats will be included such as JSON, HTML, PDF, etc. Best viewed by grabbing the `index.html` and `vulnerabilities.json` files and running `python -m http.server` from the same directory as the two files.

 All findings were discovered by the repository owner/document author, alsch092 on GitHub, unless otherwise stated.
 In rare cases where a finding required the convergence or chaining of separate ideas, one additional contributor may be credited.
 Not all findings have been added to the documents yet; many more will be added over time as I find time to complete their write-ups - entries already inclded may also be edited or improved as needed.